The Feature Speed Formula: a flexible approach to scale hyper-parameters of deep neural networks: Conclusion

 \section{Conclusion}

 Starting from the feature speed formula, our approach allows to conveniently recover and characterize in an elementary fashion certain properties of existing HP scalings and to discover new ones, with essentially all the technical difficulty contained in the estimation of the BFA.
 The limitations of our approach are related to the blind spots of Thm.~\eqref{thm:main}: it can only quantify feature speed for (S)GD (and does not apply to variants in its current form) and at ``cut nodes'' in the NN architecture, where all the signal goes through (in particular, it does not apply inside the blocks of a ResNet).

-In future works, besides removing these limitations, it would be interesting to have a better understanding of the BFA, both from a quantitative viewpoint (can we control BFA in general ResNet architectures? or in other asymptotics such as large batch or context length?) and from a qualitative viewpoint (what are the consequences of having a degenerate BFA from a learning theoretic viewpoint? what are desirable properties regarding BFA and feature speed in the large batch or context length settings?).
+In future works, besides removing these limitations, it would be interesting to have a better understanding of the BFA, both from a quantitative and a qualitative viewpoint.